quantumlib/Cirq/docs/gates.md

 Most gates also have a unitary matrix representation, which can be accessed by ``cirq.unitary(gate)``.

-``Gate``s can also correspond to noisy evolution on the qubits.
-These `Gate`s may not correspond to unitary operations and may instead represent a noise `channel` or may produce a probabilistic `mixture` of states.
-Such gates are generally only used in simulations.
+Not all `Gate`s correspond to unitary evolution.
+They may represent a probabilistic mixture of unitaries, or a general quantum channel.
+The component unitaries and associated probabilities of a mixture can be accessed by `cirq.mixture(gate)`.
+The Kraus operator representation of a channel can be accessed by `cirq.channel(gate)`.
+Non-unitary gates are often used in the simulation of noise.
 See [noise documentation](noise.md) for more details.

 Many arithmetic operators will also work in the expected way when applied to gates.
 For instance, ``cirq.X ** 0.5`` represents a square root of X gate.